8 Tips To Avoid Vomiting & Nausea During Colonoscopy Prep. [Doctor Explains]

 DO NOT use Beptobismol for vomiting or nausea as it may interfere with your colonoscopy procedure (causes black stool) [ref]

-You can try either Dramatine or Dramamine Less Drowsy if you don’t have contraindications.
+You can try Dramatine or Dramamine Less Drowsy if you don’t have contraindications.

 Tips on taking OTC anti-emetics to stop vomiting during colon prep: –